The Distraction Disadvantage

-Handling distractions is a Most of us are out of practice when it comes to staying focused and are easily distracted.
+Most of us are out of practice when it comes to staying focused and are easily distracted.
 We try to do too much in too short of time by racing through the ‘to do’ list.
 Our thoughts, actions, and feelings jump around as quickly as the images and sounds flashing before us while watching a slew of action scenes on television.
 It becomes hard to stay focused with so much competing for our attention, causing us to be increasingly more scattered.
 Attention span and memory are prone to shrink to almost nothing.
 Being mentally distracted is stressful.

 It seems impossible to get blocks of time to do any thinking or get anything done anymore because of multitasking and all the disruptions that come from the continual connectivity at work, home, and in the car.
 While writing this article, the phone rang, our new puppy needed to go out, and I got up to get a drink. – all in the span of minutes.

 Have you ever looked back on your day and asked, “I was busy running around all day, but what did I get done?”

 Learning to handle distractions is important.